 Establishing a daily routine for your children right from when they wake up to going back to sleep, is crucial as it teaches them to manage time and gives them the confidence to perform daily tasks independently.
 Besides, it also brings uniformity to your daily life.

 Read on as we tell you why you should encourage your child to set a daily routine.

 Establishing a set daily routine helps your children imbibe healthy habits such as washing hands, brushing teeth, combing hair, doing homework, cleaning the room, and getting dressed.
 Developing a habit takes practice and repetition, and often, you have to beg them to do their tasks.
 Thus, setting a routine encourages and guides them to complete these chores or imbibe certain habits that will stay with them until adulthood.

 2. Reduces parental exhaustion

 When a family establishes a routine, life runs more smoothly, and the family gets more time to bond.
 Setting up a routine at home can help all members become more organized and lower your stress levels.
 It also allows children and parents to find free time to play, relax, or be creative.

 Having fun or spending time together such as during lunch and dinner time promotes a sense of belonging and improves family relationships.
 A consistent routine will also help your child become more independent once they have developed a habit of following it with less supervision or help from their parents or elders.

 3. Helps manage screen time

-Using less social media and reducing screen time can give children more time to go outside and get some physical activity.
+Using less social media and reducing screen time can give children more time to engage in outdoor games and get some physical activity.
 You can also try to encourage them to read books.